NVIDIA/aistore/etl/README.md

 The `etl` package compiles into `aisnode` executable to facilitate running custom ETL containers and communicating with those containers at runtime.

-Generally, AIStore v3.2 and later supports on the fly and offline user-defined dataset transformations, which allows moving I/O intensive (and expensive) operations from the computing client(s) into the storage cluster.
+AIStore supports both on the fly (aka *inline*) and offline user-defined dataset transformations.
+All the respective I/O intensive (and expensive) operation is confined to the storage cluster, with computing clients retaining all their resources to execute computation over transformed, filtered, and sorted data.

 Popular use cases include - but are not limited to - *dataset augmentation* (of any kind) and filtering of AI datasets.

-For prerequisites, 3 (three) supported ais <=> container communication mechanisms, and usage guides please refer to [ETL readme](/docs/etl.md).
+Please refer to [ETL readme](/docs/etl.md) for the prerequisites, 3 (three) supported ais <=> container communication mechanisms, and usage examples.

-This documentation contains techincal details, architecture overview and is obligatory to be read before using ETL.
+> [ETL readme](/docs/etl.md) also contains an overview of the architecture, important technical details, and further guidance.

 ## Architecture

-The AIStore ETL extension is designed to maximize effectiveness of the transform process.
+AIS-ETL extension is designed to maximize the effectiveness of the transformation process.
+In particular, AIS-ETL optimizes-out the entire networking operation that would otherwise be required to move pre-transformed data between storage and compute nodes.
-It minimizes resources waste on unnecessary operations like exchanging data between storage and compute nodes, which takes place in conventional ETL systems.

-Based on specification provided by a user, each target starts its own ETL container (worker), which from now on will be responsible for transforming objects stored on the corresponding target.
-This approach minimizes I/O operations, as well as assures scalability of ETL with the number of targets in the cluster.
+Based on the specification provided by a user, each target starts its own ETL container (worker) - one ETL container per each storage target in the cluster.
+From now this "local" ETL container will be responsible for transforming objects stored on "its" AIS target.
+This approach allows us to run custom transformations **close to data**.
+This approach also ensures performance and scalability of the transformation workloads - the scalability that for all intents and purposes must be considered practially unlimited.

-The following picture presents architecture of the ETL extension.
+The following figure illustrates a cluster of 3 AIS proxies (gateways) and 4 storage targets, with each target running user-defined ETL in parallel:

 <img src="/docs/images/etl-arch.png" alt="ETL architecture" width="80%">